fearless-spider/fearless-spider/README.md

 ### Hi there 👋

+* Web and Mobile developer.
+* Based in Lodz, Poland.
 * 🔭 I’m currently working on Python + React project
 * 🌱 I’m currently learning Erlang
 * 📫 How to reach me: